dlt-hub/dlt/docs/website/blog/2024-03-07-openapi-generation-chargebee.md

 I was able to understand what was happening in each part of the code.
 What unfortunately differs from one API to another — is the authentication method and pagination.
 This needed some tuning.
 Also, there were other minor inconveniences which I needed to handle.

-There was no great challenges.
+There were no great challenges.
 The most ~~difficult~~ tedious probably was to manually change pagination in different sources and rename each table.

 1) Authentication
 The provided Authentication was a bit off.
 The generated code assumed the using of a username and password but what was actually required was — an empty username + api_key as a password.
 So super easy fix was changing